 Asylum, Migration & Integration Fund adopted by the European Parliament - what does it mean for resettlement?

-On 9 January 2014, the Civil Liberties, Justice & Home Affairs Committee of the European Parliament (the LIBE Committee) voted to adopt the Asylum, Migration & Integration Fund (AMIF) for 2014-20.
+Following its adoption by the Civil Liberties, Justice & Home Affairs Committee of the European Parliament (the LIBE Committee) on 9 January 2014, the European Parliament has since voted to adopt the Asylum, Migration & Integration Fund (AMIF) for 2014-20.
 Read the full article to learn more about the AMIF and what it means for refugee resettlement in Europe during 2014-20.